Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Photograph Oregon’s most famous coastal landmark.

-This vibrant Oregon coastal town is one of the most romantic destinations on the west coast, with plenty of opportunities for strolling hand-in-hand on the beach during sunset, catching some live music in a small village eatery, or having a candlelit conversation by your cottage rental fireplace.
+Ginormous rock outcroppings appear throughout Cannon Beach.
+This vibrant coastal town is one of the most romantic destinations on the West Coast.
+Stroll hand-in-hand on the beach during sunset, catch some live music in a small village eatery, or have a candlelit conversation by your cottage rental fireplace.

 Portland Japanese Garden